Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 - Tools for AI – Connect your C# Function Calling or MCP
 - RAG (Retrieval-Augmented Generation) – Connect your own knowledge base
 - **AI Chat Window** - Conversational AI assistant for content editors ⭐ NEW
+- **Custom instructions** - Possibility to add your own shortcut instructions from the UI ⭐ NEW
+- **Custom Assistants** - Possibility to add your own AI experts from the UI ⭐ NEW
 - Spell-checking
 - Change or maintain consistency in tone of writing
 - Extracts keywords from your text